shvit/regexp_checker/README.md

 ## Show results after check

+All iterations of checks placed in seperetaed files at directory: `results`

 <pre>
 ls -1 results
 </pre>

-All iterations of checks placed in seperetaed files at directory: `results`

 ## Cleaning

 <pre>
 make clean
 </pre>

+Also deleting all loaded git repository.